How Long To Reach Black Belt

 This is a very good question and one of the hardest things about training at home.
 One of the most important concepts of karate is Ikken Hissatsu or to finish with one blow.
 We try and instill this concept in our members by explaining that when blocking and attacking techniques are practiced at speed, they should be executed as if your life depends on it, when you hit the makiwara a full speed, you should not just try to hit it, but break it,destroy it! (obviously after you have executed hundreds of techniques lightly.

-We are planning training camps so karateka who are unable to practice partner work and Karateka who want to test for the kumite sections can do so.
-These EIKA training camps will be enjoyable and fun.
+We have an annual karate training camp so karateka who are unable to practice partner work and Karateka who want to test for the kumite sections can do so.
+These EIKA training camps are enjoyable and fun.

 Achieving a black belt in Shotokan Karate or any othe martial arts discipline, is a significant milestone in any body’s life, that symbolizes mastery and dedication.